 When the freezer is at its lowest temperature, your fish will freeze faster hence preventing the risk of formation of large ice crystals on its surface and therefore retaining its quality better.

-Its always advisable to use your frozen fish a month before its expiry, for quality purposes.
+It’s always advisable to use your frozen fish a month before its expiry, for quality purposes.
 Therefore ensure that you label the expiry date on the package to avoid over freezing.

 4. Glaze with water

-Glazing is simply dipping your fish in water then freezing to form a protective layer of ice which prevents the fish from coming into contact with air while in the freezer.
+Glazing is simply dipping your fish in water and then freezing to form a protective layer of ice that prevents the fish from coming into contact with air while in the freezer.
 The layer also helps to protect the fish from temperature fluctuation hence maintaining its quality whenever the door is opened.

 5. Repackage store-bought fish

 Once you bring your fish home from the store, remove it from the original packaging it came with and package it afresh.
 Repackaging saves the quality of your fish in case the original packaging had invisible tears which can allow air in and cause freezer burns.
-Also, you want to package it keenly (wrap each piece separately) especially if you intend to freeze for longer.
+Also, you want to package it keenly (wrap each piece separately) especially if you intend to freeze it for longer.

 6. Store where its coldest